Ford Upgraded Lower Engine Mount for all 2013, 2014, 2015 and 2016 Focus STs.

-Do you want to gain a smoother, quieter ride and significantly reduce wheel hop in your 2013, 2014 or 2015 Focus ST?
+Do you want to gain a smoother, quieter ride and significantly reduce wheel hop in your 2013-2016 Focus ST?
 The increased strength and durability this new Ford Upgraded Lower Engine Mount will provide is just the part you need!

 This was a suggested replacement part from a Ford Bulletin, so you know it is the best available option as an upgrade.
 So if your lower motor mount isn't as sturdy as you would like, or it was damaged somehow, this is the part you need to fill the void and solidify your engine's mount and position.

-Please Note: This lower engine mount is the factory original part for all 2011-present Ford Focus electric cars.
+Please Note: This lower engine mount is the factory original part for all 2011-present Ford Focus electric cars and original equipment on all 2015 Focus ST's.

 The Ford Motor Company has made many of their parts internally, which means if you're looking to replace a part, there's no better source than the OEM parts from Ford we have available here at CJ Pony Parts.

-Order a Ford Upgraded Lower Engine Mount for your 2013, 2014 or 2015 Focus ST from CJ Pony Parts today!
+Order a Ford Upgraded Lower Engine Mount for your 2013-2016 Focus ST from CJ Pony Parts today!

 Product ReviewsWrite a review